bloXroute-Labs/eth-mev-docs/proposermevprotect.md

 An invalid block will return with a message value of the following:
 ```
-"proposer mev protect is enabled for the slot duty, but the builder did not opt-in to it.
-Please contact bloxroute to learn more about supporting MEV Protect feature.
-This block was accepted but may be rejected in the future."
+"Proposer MEV Protected is enabled for this slot duty but the block is invalid: expected ≥ <expectedValue> (ratio <enforced>), got <value> (ratio <calculated>).
+This block was accepted but may be rejected in the future.
+Please contact bloXroute to learn more about supporting MEV Protect feature. "

 or

-"propser mev protected block invalid due to the following: expected value atleast <expectedBlockValue> got <value> with blockProfit <blockProfit>.
-Expected ratio atleast <enforced_profit_ratio (90)> got <calculated ratio>.
+"Proposer MEV Protected is enabled for this slot duty but the block is invalid: expected ≥ <expectedValue> (ratio <enforced>), got <value> (ratio <calculated>)."
 ```